Facts about service dogs: what every person needs to know

 With this service dog partnership, doors are quite literally being opened for wheelchair users, for example.

 For blind or visually impaired people, their guide dogs may assist them in navigating obstacles.For b/Deaf and hard of hearing people, their hearing dogs are trained to respond to the sounds around them.

 For other disabled people, service dogs can be trained to provide a plethora of services.

 Another one of the interesting facts about service dogs is that can routinely remind their owners to take a specific medication or respond to seizures that can happen anywhere and anytime.

 Service dogs have saved their owner’s life by responding to unexpected medical emergencies and reducing panic for all involved.

 While doctors may prescribe an emotional support or companion animal that is helpful to their owners, these dogs do not have the same rights in public as trained service animals do.

 One of the key facts about service dogs people need to remember is that they are not pets.
 Service dogs are specifically trained to serve their owner’s disability, we need to know what these rights are and how to best respond to them in public.

-Service dog fact #2 – Responding respectfully to the owner matters
+Service dog facts #2 - respecting the owner of the service dog matters

 Even though my love of animals prompts me to respond affectionately, one of the facts about service dogs I have to remember is that they are never to be treated as someone’s pet.